Agrihan: Geography

 Vegetation includes swordgrass (Miscanthus floridulus) grasslands on the upper slopes, forests of coconut palm (Cocos nucifera), with some breadfruit (Artocarpus altilis) and papaya (Carica papaya) on the lower slopes and within the deep ravines that descend radially from the summit.

 Climate

-Demographics
+Population

 As of 1980, the population of Agrihan was 54.

+Formerly a coconut plantation, the island had a population of 0 from 2010 - 2018.
+In 2018 the island was re-inhabited by 2 former residents of Saipan.